FollyMaddy/scraper-tools/README.md

 Extra info :

-Tested on 5-7-20 : MagPi has changed stuff !
+Tested on 5-7-2020 : MagPi has changed stuff !

 Old MagPi location still works with magpi-issues until 86 and old beginners/code/project books

 New MagPi location is added

-wget (with continue option) is used now for getting the files from the old and the new location
+wget is used now for getting the files from the old and the new location

+Continue option is used so files, that already exist, are not downloaded again

 # Program : msxcas_webcindario_scraper.sh